 As with all bumblebee queens Bombus lapidarius will search any dark place for a likely nesting site.
 The one on the left was found inside a duvet, and the photograph was sent in by a visitor to the site.
 It is quite common for queens to enter through windows and doors while searching for a nest, and they will explore round the back of your fridge, washing machine, in fact any dark place.
 They will come out after a while though.

 These bees prefer to nest underground and the base of dry stone dykes and walls are popular locations.
-The size of the nest can vary considerably from over 200 bees to less than 100.The cuckoo species of B. lapidarius is B. rupestris.
+The size of the nest can vary considerably from 300 bees to less than 100.The cuckoo species of B. lapidarius is B. rupestris.
 Below a Bombus lapidarius nest.
 Taken from The Insect Societies, by E. O. Wilson, 1972.
 The Belknap Press, Harvard University.
 This is an excellent book covering all the social insects, and has a very good chapter on bumblebees.
 It should be available in any good library.
 It shows that a bumblebee nest is not the tidy, precise affair that a honey bee hive is.
 Bumblebees commonly use an old rodent nest.
 This nest is an abandoned mouse nest.
+The nest is parasitized by Bombus rupestris.

 They have comparatively short tongues (see the photograph on the left showing a male extending his tongue) and prefer flowers that form a distinct landing platform, such as daisies, dandelions and thistles.
 The heads of these flowers are made up of many small florets each containing only a small quantity of nectar.
 While on these flowers the bees probe many times and walk around the flower rather than fly.
 So the bees are going for a low yield of nectar per probe, but minimum time and energy between probes.